- Home

 Q: What is at the core of the VHS Activism Archive ?

-A digital collection of one scholar-teacher-activist's entire VHS collection, these ~190 tapes are its core!
+A digital collection of one scholar-teacher-activist's entire VHS collection, these ~200 tapes are its core!
 But there is a core questions as well.
 VHS Activism Archives considers how to store, transfer, share, research, and reactivate analogue media collections facing obsolescence.
-It is also a generative database with information, citation, links, and new work made in response ( and added) to its holdings.
+It is also a generative database with more information, citation, links, and new work made in response, and added to, its initial holdings: see "Archive of Past Courses" and "Sister Sites" for recent and live work.

 Q: Is this a living or active archive?